TedHusted/awake/awake.md/awake.md

 “Of course.
 Pulse is fully committed to cooperating with all investigations.
 However, there are protocols in place for accessing sensitive data, especially when it involves our proprietary systems.”

-“Garage security footage isn’t proprietary,” Tate offers his tablet,“ and we have a warrant.“
+“Garage security footage isn’t proprietary,” Tate raises his tablet,“ and we have a warrant.“

 “Certainly.
 Please drop me a copy, and I’ll forward it to our legal department.”

-Rourke holds out his watch phone, which bleeps as it receives the document.
-He turns away from the investigators, speaks quietly into his phone, and consults his monocle.
+Rourke holds out his watch phone.
+The device bleeps as it receives the document.
+He turns away from the investigators.
+Rourke speaks quietly into his phone.
+Then he looks up, consulting the monocle.

 “Please, follow me,” says Rourke, turning back around.

 “I’m surprised you don’t have a smart monocle over one eye,” Park says over the link.